XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/public-rippled-methods.md

 * **[`tx`](tx.html)** - Retrieve info about a transaction from all the ledgers on hand.
 * **[`tx_history`](tx_history.html)** - Retrieve info about all recent transactions.

 By default, the following methods are [admin-only](admin-rippled-methods.html).
-They can be used as public methods if the server has [enabled public signing](enable-public-signing.html).
+They can be used as public methods if the server admin has [enabled public signing](enable-public-signing.html).

 * **[`sign`](sign.html)** - Cryptographically sign a transaction.
 * **[`sign_for`](sign_for.html)** - Contribute to a multi-signature.